A little 'bout my blog and me.

 It truly fills my heart to think of all the memories she will get to make in her own kitchen someday.
 I love sharing it with her, and I treasure the memories we make in the kitchen.
 Plus, how many teenagers do you know that can turn out a perfect batch of macarons every time?
 Gifted child, she is 🙂

 Then there's my boys.
-Little men in training, thanks to their Pop.
 Already expert fisherman, and snake catchers (eew).

 My oldest boy has never met a tomato he didn't like (so we grow a lot of them), but my middle boy won't touch them with a 10 foot pole.
 My secret to sneaking him veggies?
 Pizza.
 He loves it.
 I make the crust from whole wheat, and the sauce from scratch, with some other veggies, like sweet potato blended in.
 He doesn't know that he's eating vegetables, and everyone else says it's the best pizza sauce they've ever had!
 It's a win-win.

-My husband might just be the toughest person I've ever met.
-He doesn't stop working, and he never complains.
-People like that get hungry.
+My husband works on cattle farm.
 Which means I need to keep the winter meals hearty, with meals like Braised Beef Dips, and the warmer months packed with plenty of to-go meals like these killer Garden Chicken Salad Sandwiches that are perfect for after-work fishing trips with the boys and Skipper (a.k.a.
 Boat Dog).

 Besides being a wannabe Gardener-ess, aspiring Expert Pressure-canner and all around Food Storage Maven (I've never had an outdoor tornado shelter, so it's only natural to want to fill it up, right) I am from-scratch cooking OBSESSED.
 Mostly, it started as a way to cut our grocery bill down, while simultaneously avoiding excessive processed foods.